Interested in learning about the best whole house fans?

 Other fans will have to be wired to a wall switch with two separate switches.

 In addition, you can wire the whole house to a remote controller so you can turn it on anywhere in the home, a very nice feature.

 Besides a remote controller, another possibility is to wire the whole house fan to a thermostat.

-The fan will turn on automatically when the home reaches a certain temperature, similar to a bathroom exhaust fan with a humidity sensor.
+The fan will turn on automatically when the home reaches a certain temperature.

 This may cause the water heater to “backdraft” which means that the combustion air from the water heater is being pulled into the home rather than going outside.
 If you have gas-fired appliances, it’s always a good idea to have a carbon monoxide alarm on each level of the home.

 How To Pick The Best Quality Whole House Fan?

 One of the most important things to look at when buying a whole house fan is it’s CFM rating—this stands for Cubic Feet per Minute.
 This is a rating that will tell you how much air the fan moves.